shieldwolfone/shadowmeter/README.md

 # ShadowMeter

-Network Anomaly Detection System (NADS) implemented in Rust with nDPI and Tensorflow libraries [coming later in the summer 2023].
+Experimental Network Anomaly Detection System (NADS) implemented in Rust with nDPI and Tensorflow libraries.
+Coming later in the summer 2023.